Orenburg: Later history

+From 1938 to 1957, the city bore the name Chkalov (Чка́лов) (after the prominent test pilot Valery Chkalov).
+The city's distance from the German invasion during World War II led many Soviet enterprises to flee there, helping to spur the city's economic growth.
+In connection with the formation of the Polish Anders' Army, a Polish diplomatic post was established in the city in November 1941, however it was closed in July 1942 when the Soviets arrested six of its staff members (who were released in October 1942).

+As part of Soviet anti-religious legislation, churches and mosques were closed down.
+One mosque was reopened in 1945.

+After the Fall of Communism, four mosques were restored to Muslims in 1993–1996.

 Administrative and municipal status

 Orenburg is the administrative center of the oblast and, within the framework of administrative divisions, it also serves as the administrative centre of Orenburgsky District, even though it is not a part of it.
 As an administrative division, it is, together with ten rural localities, incorporated separately as the City of Orenburg—an administrative unit with the status equal to that of the districts.
 As a municipal division, the City of Orenburg is incorporated as Orenburg Urban Okrug.

 Geography

 The city is in the basin of the middle branch of the River Ural, near its confluence with the River Sakmara.
 The highest point of the city is 154.4 m.

 The Ural River forms the boundary between Europe and Asia in Orenburg.

+Climate

+Orenburg is located in the border of cold semi-arid climate (Köppen climate classification BSk) and hot-summer humid continental climate (Köppen climate classification Dfa) zones with quite long and hot summers and long and very cold winters.